• Curcumin for Rheumatoid Arthritis: What Clinical Studies Really Show (2026 Evidence-Based Guide)

 One such compound is Boswellia serrata, an herbal extract traditionally used in Ayurvedic medicine.
 Boswellia contains active compounds known as boswellic acids, which have been studied for their anti-inflammatory properties.

 A systematic review and meta-analysis by Ganpeng Yu et al. BMC Complement Med Ther.
 2020. evaluated multiple randomized controlled trials and found that Boswellia supplementation may significantly reduce pain and improve physical function in individuals with osteoarthritis.
+Boswellia for osteoarthritis is increasingly being explored as a natural alternative for managing joint pain and inflammation.

 Understanding Knee Osteoarthritis